skahal/giacomelli.github.io/_posts/2014-05-12-why-we-should-avoid-datetime-utcnow-inside-a-linq-to-entities-query.md

 ```

 ### What is the problem?
-Imagine that we're using the second query inside some sync algorithm in our C# code, this algorithm is very sensitive about time, now imagine that the server where our C# code is running has a difference about seconds or minutes with the database server?</p>
+Imagine that we're using the second query inside some sync algorithm in our C# code, this algorithm is very sensitive about time, now imagine that the server where our C# code is running has a difference about seconds or minutes with the database server?

 **YES, UNEXPECTED RESULTS!**